hasufell/hasufell.github.io/posts/2021-10-22-conduit-to-streamly.md

 ## Motivation

-At GHCup, I recently put a lot of effort into [reducing the dependency footprint](https://gitlab.haskell.org/haskell/ghcup-hs/-/issues/212) to improve build times.
+At GHCup I recently put a lot of effort into [reducing the dependency footprint](https://gitlab.haskell.org/haskell/ghcup-hs/-/issues/212) to improve build times.
 Since conduit is not a direct dependency and only used for yaml parsing and some other things, I replaced those deps with alternatives or re-implemented them (like logging).